M0rrisChang/Smart-Contract/Solidity/README.md

 ```solidity
 uint[] memory a = new uint[](7);
 ```
 Using keyword "memory" and "new" to declare an array.
-To master array operations, you should      http://solidity.readthedocs.io/en/latest/types.html?highlight=Arrays#reference-types
+To master array operations, you should 超連結！！！     http://solidity.readthedocs.io/en/latest/types.html?highlight=Arrays#reference-types

 ### bytes / string ###
 ### bool ###